 This program is designed for English-speaking individuals with a career goal of becoming a professional coder or interest in the content.

 A good understanding of anatomy and physiology, the disease process, clinical procedures and medical terminology is strongly recommended.

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources and case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Interaction with faculty may occur as feedback to assignments, via email and face-to-face during scheduled class time.
 The content cover the business of medicine, anatomy/medical terms, ICD-10-CM, introduction to CPT, surgery guidelines, HCPCS and modifiers, coding related to each body system along with anesthesia, radiology, pathology/laboratory and evaluation and management.

 A textbook(s) is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook(s).

-The learning outcome of this program is to enable the learner in the correct application of CPT, HCPCS Level II procedure and supply codes and ICD-10-CM diagnosis codes for coding and billing for medical claims in a physician’s office.
+The learning outcome of this program is to enable the learner in the correct application of CPT, HCPCS Level II procedure and supply codes and ICD-10-CM diagnosis codes for coding and billing for medical claims.

 At the conclusion of this program, the participant will be able to: